thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-what-is-azure-iot.md

 <properties
- pageTitle="Solutions Azure pour l’Internet des objets | Microsoft Azure" description="Une vue d’ensemble d’IoT sur Azure, avec un exemple d’architecture de solution et sa relation avec Azure IoT Hub, les Kits de développement logiciel et les solutions préconfigurées." services="iot-hub" documentationCenter="" authors="dominicbetts"
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Hub, device SDKs, and preconfigured solutions" services="iot-hub" documentationCenter="" authors="dominicbetts"